schaars/simple-web-server/evaluation/README.md

 -----------

 As we have seen, the C implementation outperforms the Rust implementation by a factor of 3.4 for files of 1kiB.
 We attribute this performance difference to Rust internals (either the compiler, the event-processing loop, or the tasks scheduler).
-However, this is not the case with files of 100kiB: this time the Rust implementation is better by a factor of 3.9.
-This is due to a bad design in the C implementation: this implementation is 3.6 times better than the Rust implementation when it uses the *sendfile()* system call.
-Interestingly, the throughput of the Rust web server, in terms of requests per second, is the same whatever the file size, while the throughput of the C web server decreases when the file size increases.
+However, in the case of files of 100kiB, the performance difference is less than 17%.
+Both web server implementations use the network efficiently, roughly 96%, and can thus provide a similar throughput.

 Acknowledgements